Diezthunderlance/webapi-app/README.md

   **UserParams:**
   - Currently, it seems like there is really tight coupling regarding user filter parameters.
 In addition, it appears that scalability will also be an issue the more filters there are.
-  - As it stands, adding a single extra filter to [UserParams.cs](DatingApp.API/Helpers/UserParams.cs), would require updating the db query logic for `getUsers` in [DatingRepository.cs](DatingApp.API/Data/DatingRepository.cs), the form logic in (member-list.component.ts)[DatingApp-SPA/src/app/members/member-list/member-list.component.ts], the html in [member-list.component.html](DatingApp-SPA/src/app/members/member-list/member-list.component.html), and `getUsers` in [user.service.ts](DatingApp-SPA/src/app/_services/user.service.ts)!
+  - As it stands, adding a single extra filter to [UserParams.cs](DatingApp.API/Helpers/UserParams.cs), would require updating the db query logic for `getUsers()` in [DatingRepository.cs](DatingApp.API/Data/DatingRepository.cs), the form logic in [member-list.component.ts](DatingApp-SPA/src/app/members/member-list/member-list.component.ts), the html in [member-list.component.html](DatingApp-SPA/src/app/members/member-list/member-list.component.html), and `getUsers()` in [user.service.ts](DatingApp-SPA/src/app/_services/user.service.ts)!
   - What can I do to improve scalability and reduce the coupling between these different files?

   **Messaging:**